Dezmon Patmon, the lone WSU Cougar taken in the NFL draft, goes to Indianapolis in sixth round

 “As a little kid playing football, that’s everyone’s dream, that’s the most cliché thing, ‘I want to play in the NFL,’” Patmon said.
 “But for me, it was the same thing, growing up and playing football in Pop Warner, I just want to play in the NFL and grow up to be a professional athlete.”

-The San Diego native was named after former Michigan receiver Desmond Howard, in part because his uncle DeWayne Patmon played linebacker for Michigan before spending one season with the New York Giants in 2000-01.
+He was named after former Michigan receiver Desmond Howard, in part because his uncle DeWayne Patmon played linebacker for Michigan before spending one season with the New York Giants in 2000-01.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.